polinom/pronto/README.md

 # pronto

-Tool to make PR realeasing easier
+Tools to make PR realeasing and working with jira tasks easier..

 # Installation